codebam/seanbehan.ca-hugo/content/_index.md

 date: 2022-2-26
 ---

-I'm a full stack developer attending Trent University.
+I'm a full stack developer.

 About me
 --------